EularGauss/bandlanb-assignment/README.md

 * we need to add user authentication and authorization in existing workflow
 * Lambda function is required to be limited in terms of capacity so that in case the file is corrupt and has worm embedded, it doesn't affect the system
 * Posts and comments are required to be horizontally scalable
+* Add Unit test and integration test to the code
+* We can use ECS service to deploy our services in containers and add autoscaling rules to scale the services